 The distribution of their menu items in the website header and footer suggests that this company’s goal is to grow their consumer sales, mainly by attracting new people who’ve never bought a Konjac sponge before.

 Because their link for new stockist applications is ‘hidden’ in the footer menu, as is their customer care information.
 This tells me those aspects of their business are not their highest priority right now.
 On the other hand, they have decided to highlight their shop, their store finder and the basic information about what Konjac is — by adding those items to the header menu.

 Research what people really want to know

-Don't make things up — it's better not to have any content than to have loads of irrelevant stuff and give your content a bad rap.
+Don't make things up — it's better not to have any content than to have loads of irrelevant stuff and create a bad reputation for your business.
 If people don't learn something interesting, they won't want to return to your website.

-- Check your website analytics for the search terms people use — both in order to find your website and once they’re already on your page, doing what you need them to do in order to reach the page goal you set.'
+Check your website analytics for the search terms people use — both in order to find your website and once they’re already on your page, doing what you need them to do in order to reach the page goal you set.'

 Which of your pages get the most traffic?
+Can you explain why?

 Add real questions from your customers and prospects